 Middle school and early high school preteens and teens are still more children than adults.
 We’re talking about the ages of 11-14 or so.
 So I still sit down with each child for 30 minutes each day to run through their lessons.

-In my house this 30 minutes is critical.
-However I’ve found middle school and early high school kids tend to be more responsible about the lessons they enjoy.
+In my house these 30 minutes are critical.
+However, I’ve found the middle school and early high school kids tend to be more responsible about the lessons they enjoy.
 These lessons will be completed well in a timely manner.